 For mail and telephone order transactions:

-- for a new business customer check their details on an internet search engine
+- Check new business customer details on an internet search engine

 For eCommerce transactions:

-- establish a fraud policy setting out what should be done if fraud is suspected and ensure that all members of your staff are trained to act.
+- Establish a fraud policy setting out what should be done.
+If fraud is suspected, ensure that all members of your staff are trained to act

-Q. How do I check that I have MasterCard Secure Code and Verified by Visa set up on my website before I go live?
+How do I check that I have Mastercard Secure Code and Verified by Visa set up on my website before I go live?

-Q. How does MasterCard Secure Code and Verified by Visa work?
+How does Mastercard Secure Code and Verified by Visa work?

-Q. Does MasterCard Secure Code/Verified by Visa (known as cardholder authentication) protect me from all chargebacks?
+Does Mastercard Secure Code/Verified by Visa (known as cardholder authentication) protect me from all chargebacks?